FourMInfo/Ensimizer/README.md

 In order for this to work you need to first add the Ensime sbt plugin to the appropriate sbt file  as per the instructions [here](http://ensime.org/build_tools/sbt/#install).
 The last line of the script runs `sbt ensimeConfig` so you don't have to.

-To run the script you go into the project directory where your Ammonite scripts are found and issue this command:
+To run the script you go into the project directory where your Ammonite scripts are found and issue this command in your shell:

+`amm /directory/which/has/script/Ensimizer.sc ensimize`

+If you wish to cleanup all the added files run this command in your shell:

-`amm /directory/which/has/script/Ensimizer.sc`
+`amm /directory/which/has/script/Ensimizer.sc unEnsimize`

-The Ensimizer Ammonite script uses Ammonite Ops and Shell so your `predefScript.sc` file must import both of these.
-In other words, it pretty much needs to be almost identical to `predef.sc` if you're using Ammonite Shell interactively.
+The Ensimizer Ammonite script uses Ammonite Ops  so your `predefScript.sc` file must include the following line:
+`import ammonite.ops._, ImplicitWd._`

 ## Current Caveats
 In this version of the script, there are several things you need to do manually.
 In future versions the script will provide ways to do this for you.